Share this post

 Employer-sponsored life insurance is undoubtedly a great benefit.
 However, these policies typically provide one or two times your salary.
 While your scenario depends on your unique needs, it’s generally recommended that policies are between 10-20 times your annual salary.
 That said, salary is not the only important factor.
 It’s equally important to consider your family.

-To help you determine how much life insurance you need, ask the following questions:
+To help you determine how much insurance you need, ask the following questions:

 - How much money will my family need immediately for funeral costs and any outstanding debts?